EcohydrologyTeam/CEQUALW2geomTools/README.md

 CE-QUAL-W2 Preliminary Segmentation Notebook Example
 ====

-Jupyter notebooks that creates a preliminary W2 segmentation from a centerline shape file.
+Jupyter notebook that creates a preliminary W2 segmentation from a centerline shape file.
-The current notebook is: JNB_transect_and_polygons_Checks.ipynb
+The current notebook is: [JNB_transect_and_polygons_Checks.ipynb](CEQUALW2geomTools/JNB_transect_and_polygons_Checks.ipynb)

 ## Create Conda Environment for W2 Notebooks